underscoreio/essential-slick/src/pages/data_modelling.md

  * `Int` - maximum length of the column; and
  * `Boolean` - `true` to use `VARCHAR`, `false` for a SQL `CHAR`.

+You may or may not care if a `String` is represented as a `VARCHAR` or `CHAR`.
+If you're storing strings that are the same length, it can be more efficient to use `CHAR`.
+But check with the documentation for the relational database you're using.

-`O.DBType` has been used on the `avatar` column to control the exact type used by the database.
+On the `avatar` column we've used `O.DBType` to control the exact type used by the database.
+Again, the values you use here will depend on the database product in use.

 Finally, we can add an index to the table: